 It’s a good idea early in the process and before you start dividing things to make a list.
 If time is a problem, I often recommend going through the house with a video camera and speaking about each item as you tape.
 You can then go make your list later.

 In fact, make several lists.
 I suggest four columns.
 Column 1 means he gets it.
 Column 2 means she gets it.
 Sell everything you list in column three and divide what money you get equally.
 Column 4 is for those things in your closet to throw away or donate like the polyester suit in the closet, your old beta video tapes or the pile of Louis L’Amour novels that you haven’t read in twenty years.
 Notice, I am not including a list for items about which you cannot agree.
 I am a big believer in using the old Solomon method.
 If you can’t agree on who gets it, then sell it or donate it.
 You simply can’t afford, for most items, to spend the time arguing and spending money on your attorneys.
 One idea, if you are stuck, is to just take turns picking items you can’t agree on until they are gone.
 Another idea is to give extremely sentimental items as gifts to your children.

 Make a plan for photographs and videos.

 I recommend that you choose a date when each of you will make photographs and videos taken during the marriage available to the other.
-The person making the photograph or video available will allow the other to choose which ones her or she would like to duplicate.
-There are services available that can duplicate these items and even restore some of them for you for a reasonable fee.
-With today’s computers, scanners and printers, you may be able to do a lot of this yourselves.
+The person making the photograph or video available will allow the other to choose which ones he or she would like to duplicate.
+There are services available that can duplicate photographs and even restore some of them for you for a reasonable fee.
+You can also convert your old vhs to digital so that you both can keep a copy of your videotapes with yourselves.
+With today’s computers, scanners and printers, you might be able to do a lot of this yourselves.
 Each of you should share equally in the duplication costs.